 Naenae School operates the following Special Programes:

-Kōhanga Te Rā is a Māori Language (Level 1 - Ministry of Education Immersion Language level) that specifically caters for the provision of education delivered through Te Reo Māori
+Kōhanga Te Rā is a Māori Language (Level 1 – Ministry of Education Immersion Language level) that specifically caters for the provision of education delivered through Te Reo Māori.
+Students who wish to enrol in Kohanga Te Ra at Naenae School will comply with the following priorities and entry criteria.
+The maximum number of students that can be accommodated at any one time is limited to 155 students in Years 1-8 (8 classes).

-Student who which to enrol in Kōhanga Te Rā at Naenae School will comply with the following priorities and entry criteria.
-The Maximum number of students that can be accommodated at any one time is currently limited to 130 students in Years 1 - 8
+Tava’e is a program that specifically caters for the provision of education delivered in the Samoan language.
+Students who wish to enrol in the Tava’e unit at Naenae School will comply with the following priorities and entry criteria.
+The maximum number of students that can be accommodated at any one time is currently limited to 60 students in Years 1-8.

 Parents, please support our local businesses